-In the first part of the Power System Study series I told you what a power system study is, and in the second I described what power system analysis I consider critical for every facility, plant, building, etc, no matter how large or small.
+In the first part of the Power System Study series I told you what a power system study is, and in the second I described why a power system analysis is critical for every facility, plant, building, etc, no matter how large or small.

 - Short Circuit